 The history of lavender goes back at least 2,500 years.
 It is native to the Mediterranean region and has been used in cooking and as an herbal cure since biblical times.

 Use lavender in a romantic bath by candlelight or make a sachet and place it in the dryer with your bed sheets to infuse them with a wonderful scent.
+Many varieties are available today for the home herb gardener.

 07 of 08